 There are 4 ways to share a session plan, depending on what you want to achieve:

 - Invite a collaborator with editor rights – if you want to work together and co-edit the session plan

 - Invite a collaborator with viewer rights – if you want to get feedback (comments) on a session plan

-- Create a shareable link – if you want to share a session plan to people who do not prefer to create a SessionLab account
+- Create a shareable link – if you want to share a session plan with people who do not prefer to create a SessionLab account

-- Sessions accessible on shared (team) workspace – having a session in team workspace allows your team members to search and reuse content from your session
+- Sessions accessible on a shared (team) workspace – having a session in a team workspace allows your team members to search and reuse content from your session

 You can invite a collaborator to work on your session plans either in the Session Planner tool within your session plan, or straight away from the session’s card on your dashboard.

-In order to find the user you want to invite to, just type her name or email address in the invitation bar.
+In order to find the user you want to invite, just type their name or email address in the invitation bar.
 If the person already has a SessionLab account, then her name will automatically appear in the list.
 When you invite people to a session plan, they will receive an email notification with the link to the session.

-You can find the same invitation functionality on your dashboard as well: on every session where you are the owner (creator), you can invite collaborator by clicking on the ‘Add collaborators’ button.
+You can find the same invitation functionality on your dashboard as well: on every session where you are the owner (creator), you can invite collaborators by clicking on the ‘Add collaborators’ button.

 In case the person you want to invite does not have a SessionLab account, you can similarly add their email address to the list of collaborators of your session and hit the Invite button.
 Then you can customise the invitation and send it by hitting the ‘Send’ button.
 They will receive an email notification and will need to sign up to SessionLab to access the plan.
 They will be able to see the plan you shared with them even if they only have a Free subscription.